benjaminion/upgrading-ethereum-book/src/book.md

  2. Multiply this sum by [`PROPORTIONAL_SLASHING_MULTIPLIER_BELLATRIX`](/part3/config/preset#proportional_slashing_multiplier), but cap the result at `total_balance`, the total active balance of all validators.
  3. Multiply the slashed validator's effective balance by the result of #2 and then divide by the `total_balance`.
 This results in an amount between zero and the full effective balance of the slashed validator.
 That amount is subtracted from its actual balance as the penalty.
 Note that the effective balance could exceed the actual balance in odd corner cases, but [`decrease_balance()`](/part3/helper/mutators#def_decrease_balance) ensures the balance does not go negative.

-The slashing multiplier in Bellatrix is set to 3.
+The slashing multiplier since Bellatrix is set to 3.
 With $S$ being the sum of increments in the list of slashed validators over the last 36 days, $B$ my effective balance, and $T$ the total increments, the calculation looks as follows.

 $$
 \text{Correlation penalty} = \min(B, \frac{3SB}{T})